 Source is half community hub, half magazine—a place for working journalist-coders to share experiments, case studies, and documentation.
 It also includes Source Jobs, where news organizations can list development, data-handling, and design jobs for free.
 Check it out and start contributing.

 Every two weeks, we host an open conference call for the international news code community.
 The Source community calls include discussions of specific, recently launched projects and tools, announcements of new events, grants, jobs, and other opportunities.
 They’re a perfect way to connect with new collaborators and learn more about the day-to-day work of newsroom developers.
 Learn more and see when the next call is scheduled.

 We know events are an important part of how the journalism-code community learns and shares with one another.
 Money shouldn’t get in the way of attending a great event, and we want to help.
 Learn more about our travel scholarship program.

 In 2016, we conducted the first community survey of people working in journalism technology.
 The survey was planned by community members Brian Hamman and Scott Klein and developed by the research firm Network Impact.
-We will release the results at the 2017 NICAR conference and conduct a followup survey later in the year.
+We released the results at the 2017 NICAR conference and conduct a followup survey later in the year.

 The latest from the OpenNews team

 Read all our news in our OpenNews blog